Clara Luper

 Luper continued desegregating hundreds of establishments in Oklahoma and was active on the national level during the 1960s movements.

 In a 2003 interview about the challenges she faced, she stated: "My biggest challenge, I think, was within myself – to believe that I could continue in spite of conditions.
 My biggest challenge that I could continue without knowing where our next dollar was coming from.
 And the main challenge and the main satisfaction was knowing that someday we’d be able to do what my father, who was a veteran in World War I, was not able to do, and that was to enjoy the privileges of first class citizenship."

 Early life and education

 Clara Shepard Luper was born in 1923 in rural Okfuskee County, Oklahoma.
 Her father, Ezell Shepard, was a World War I veteran and laborer.
 Her mother, Isabell Shepard, worked as a laundress.
 Young Clara was raised in Hoffman, Oklahoma.
 She went to high school in the all-black town of Grayson, Oklahoma, and attended college at Langston University where, in 1944, she received a B.A. in mathematics with a minor in history.
+She was a member of Zeta Phi Beta, a historically Black sorority.
 In 1950, Luper became the first African American student in the graduate history program at the University of Oklahoma.
 She received an M.A. in History Education from the university in 1951.